MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

 For local development and connecting to Azure SQL Database, add the following `AZURE_SQL_CONNECTIONSTRING` environment variable.
 Replace the `<database-server-name>` and `<database-name>` placeholders with your own values.
 Example environment variables are shown for the Bash shell.

-Interactive authentication provides a passwordless option when you are running locally.
+Interactive authentication provides a passwordless option when you're running locally.

 ## [Interactive Authentication](#tab/sql-inter)